VorahPong/Network-Programming-TCP-Server-Client-Talk-Project-3/README.txt

 Date 10/27/2024

 * Overview
-The purpose of this code is to demonstrate the TCP socket functions and data exchanging through a socket.
+The purpose of this code is to demonstrate the TCP socket functions and data exchanging through sockets.

 * Features
 The two programs client and server allowed two computers to talk to each other.
 The server will automatically shutdown when client disconnected.